 The Pragmatic Case for Contracts

 If you're building anything with a frontend and a backend — especially if AI agents are involved — you need machine-readable contracts.
-Not because it's theoretically elegant, but because the alternative is debugging integration mismatches in production at 2am.
+Not because it's theoretically elegant, but because the alternative is debugging integration bugs in production at 2am.
 Contracts cost minutes to set up.
 The bugs they prevent cost hours to fix.